REVERT Regeneration as a Vulnerable State for Microbe-Driven Injury and Tumorigenesis

 • Assembloids

-with microbiology techniques such as gnotobiotic infection models, and integrate complex systems biology technologies to build up a picture of dynamic tissue responses to injuries and the ability of microbes to interfere with them.
+Additionally, it will utilize microbiology techniques such as gnotobiotic infection models and integrate complex systems biology technologies to build a picture of dynamic tissue responses to injuries and the ability of microbes to interfere with them.

 REVERT has the potential to establish fundamental new knowledge of principles that govern mucosal integrity and reveal its vulnerabilities in the context of injury.
 It has the potential to drastically expand our understanding of processes that drive chronic tissue dysfunction and carcinogenesis.